 Uterine fibroids are non-cancerous tumors that develop in a woman’s uterus and may cause a variety of symptoms.
-Common symptoms for uterine fibroids are: heavy bleeding during and in between periods, frequent urination, painful periods, severe cramping, and pain or pressure during sex.
+Common symptoms for uterine fibroids are heavy bleeding during and in between periods, frequent urination, painful periods, severe cramping, and pain or pressure during sex.

 Uterine Fibroid Embolization (UFE) is a non-surgical treatment option for fibroids that preserves the uterus.
-While talking to your doctor is essential to determining which option is the right one for you, you can become informed on the differences between these procedures.
+While talking to your doctor is essential to determine which option is the right one for you, you can become informed on the differences between these procedures.

 Although your doctor may suggest a hysterectomy, we recommend learning about your other options from a fibroid specialist.
 Although an effective fibroid treatment, hysterectomy can involve permanent changes to your health like infertility and early menopause.
 Beyond that, fibroid surgery is rarely necessary.

 Below, we will go into details of surgical vs. non-surgical fibroid treatment.
 At USA Fibroid Centers, our experts feel passionately that you should be informed of all available treatments.

 A hysterectomy is often recommended for fibroids, but it isn’t the only or often the best option.
 It can be helpful to compare the two side by side when you’re trying to make an informed decision about fibroid treatment.
 Here’s what you need to know about UFE vs. a hysterectomy.

 Types of Hysterectomy

 Two types of hysterectomies exist to treat fibroids.
 Both are surgical and require an extended recovery time.
 A supracervical hysterectomy, also known as a partial hysterectomy, involves removing only the uterus.
 A total hysterectomy removes both the uterus and cervix.
 Sometimes the surgery includes the ovaries and fallopian tubes.